 Common Names: Japanese Black Pine, Japanese Pine, Black Pine.

-Appearance: The greatest asset of this tree is its striking furrowed into irregular plates bark that is gray when the tree is young changing to black as it matures.
+Appearance: The greatest asset of this tree is its striking furrowed irregular plate bark that is gray when the tree is young changing to black as it matures.
 It has horizontal light brown branches that turn grayish with age.

-Branches are covered with glossy stiff dark green needle-like leaves which grow in pairs denser near the tips of the branchlets.
+Branches are covered with glossy stiff dark green needle-like leaves that grow in pairs denser near the tips of the branchlets.
 In its native habitat black pine can grow up to 100ft tall.

 Flowers: In early spring, it produces monoecious blooms, meaning male and female flowers are on the same plant.
 Female flowers are reddish and egg-shaped.
 Male flowers are reddish-yellow and grow in clusters closer to the branch tips.
 Blooms are followed by light brown, woody, egg-shaped cones.